 Windows doesn’t have a text replacement feature built-in, but there are a number of free programs that allow you to set up text shortcuts just like you can on a Mac.

-Option 3: Type it out yourself
+Option 3: Type out the shrugging emoji yourself

 The emoji is made up of nine characters: two overlines (or macrons), two slashes, two underscores, two parentheses, and a single Japanese katakana character, which creates the smile.
 Some of these are readily available on most keyboards, but the overlines and especially the katakana smiley have to be added via special means:

 When typing in any text field, you can access a massive list of special and unusual text characters by clicking “Edit” in the title bar and then selecting “Emoji & Symbols.”
 Alternatively, you can press Control+Command+Spacebar to bring up the special character menu.

 The process is pretty much the same on Windows, though instead of bringing up a menu from the title bar you’ll simply open a standalone application called Character Map, which is built into the operating system.
-In your Start menu, search for the program and open it.Once open, you can search for the katakana "TU" character as well as the overlines required for the beginning and end of the shruggie.
+In your Start menu, search for the program and open it.